Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception

 \section{Multi-party conversation generation}

 The other key task of our DMN simulation solution is to generate multi-party conversation threads.
-To do this we leverage generative pre-trained language models, though our approach does not depend on any particular model.
-Due to the private nature of their contents, limited DM datasets are available, so we validate our approach by simulating e-mail threads using the Enron email corpus.
+To do this we leverage generative pre-trained language models, where the input prompt text is designed to personalise and steer the topic of generated emails.
+We validate our approach in Section \ref{experiments} using GPT-2 , though our approach does not depend on any particular model.
+Due to the private nature of their contents, limited DM datasets are available, so we validate our approach by simulating email threads using the Enron email corpus.
 Our implementation requires fine-tuning the pre-trained generative language model on the Enron email dataset, however this dataset need not be labelled.